 An ERP not only helps you with all these resources but helps you plan and grow.
 It is not about Computerization but Digitisation.
-With an ERP system, you don’t just feed in Data to your business.
+With an ERP POS system, you don’t just feed in Data to your business.
 But let those Data drive decisions for you.
 For example, in Inventory management, you can let your purchase happen in auto-pilot mode based on sales and previous sales history.
 At the same time, you can decide on the delivery person for your delivery based on their location and availability.
 With an ERP, the system drives your business and builds productivity effortlessly.

-POS Vs. ERP, which should I choose?
+POS Vs. ERP: Which should I choose?

 So, which is better, POS or ERP?
 Let’s go back to the quick lunch and full meals.
 Sorry, readers.
 Looks like your author is a bit hungry.
 It is based on your needs.
 If you want to start computerizing your Data and transactions, then a POS system will serve your purpose.
 On the other hand, if you’re looking for software to help you grow your business and drive your decisions, ERP is the right fit for you.

-POS and ERP: The Perfect Pair
+ERP POS System: The Perfect Pair

 So, what do we do when we are in the mood to eat something nice and extravagant?
 I would definitely, order the special meals (Or special Thaali) where I get the extra Gulab Jamun and Vanilla ice cream.
 Yum!
 Such are the integrations of POS with an ERP.

 An ERP integrated POS system offers immediate access to real-time information, including customer information and purchase history, which helps employees make better recommendations.
 This improves cross-sells and upsells.
-With an ERP integrated POS system, you can enjoy the following,
+With an ERP POS system, you can enjoy the following,

 - Managing omnichannel sales is easy.
 You are empowered to fulfill demand from various touch-points, avoiding delays, reducing returns, and increasing sales, all at the same time.